bvskarthik18/Terraform/README.md

 }
 ```

-cidr: The default CIDR block for the VPC.
+- cidr: The default CIDR block for the VPC.
-vpc_name: The name to assign to the VPC.
+- vpc_name: The name to assign to the VPC.

+Step 2: Defining the Subnet Module
+File: subnet-module/subnets.tf
+This file defines the creation of multiple subnets.
+The module is flexible and allows you to create subnets in different Availability Zones.